 Three print ads from X3M Ideas' Feel Like a Worker Again series made for client Migo, the workers' credit platform

-X3M Ideas' Feel Like a Worker Again print ad series for Migo, the cloud-based workers' credit platform operating from San Francisco, São Paulo, Lublin and Lagos.
+X3M Ideas' Feel Like a Worker Again print ad series for the cloud-based workers' credit platform Migo.
 (Ad series launched 1 May 2020, on the occasion of Nigeria's observance of International Workers' Day)

 NOT to be confused with Taiwan's Migo company, the cloud-based workers' credit platform that commissioned this ad series concentrates on providing banks and other merchants the ability to offer credit "in countries without functioning credit bureaus."
 In as much as the Nigeria-targeted print ad series (implemented by X3M Ideas) also highlights Migo's heightened function during the pandemic lockdowns (and consequent furloughs in some companies' case), it mainly celebrates workers' having found the opportunity to exploit their present situation as an extended vacation cum long family-bonding moment.
 Under this mood that looked at the upside of the stay-at-home orders, the series concept―intended for International Workers' Day―was also able to salute the role of workers in Nigerian society via children's pretend play in home quarantine.

-We felt the series produced a brilliant communication strategy culled from public relations' instinct to look at the bright side of things, as we mentioned, which in this case also worked as a means to subliminally tout Migo's offered comfort (and sense of social responsibility).
+We felt the series produced a brilliant communication strategy culled from marketing's instinct to look at the bright side of things, as we mentioned, which in this case also worked as a means to subliminally tout Migo's offered comfort (and sense of social responsibility).

 We're looking at another possible context to the ads, though, with that headline "Feel like a worker again."
 Should that headline have been read as an ironic statement against Lagos' scheduled May 5 return to work, the news now being that record infections were reported in the country on that same day (73 of which cases were from Lagos)?
 [05.13.2020]